Jonathan2021/rotarod-simple/README.md

 - ### Create the database

-Paths to the SQLite databse file for either environments are modifiable in `utils.ts` (make sure the folders exist before running the following).
+Paths to the SQLite databse file for either environments are modifiable in `utils.ts` **Make sure the folders exist before running the following**.

 Inside the project folder, run:
 `./db-init.sh production` for production